 Ability to lift heavy equipment.
 Working knowledge of computer aided design (CAD) software highly desirable.

-Classified Title: Sr. Instrument Designer Role/Level/Range: ACRO37.5/03/CH Starting Salary Range: $29.10 - $40.00/hr (commensurate with experience) Employee group: Full Time Schedule: 5/40 Exempt Status: Non-Exempt Location: School of Medicine Campus Department name: SOM Neuro Sci Neuroscience Personnel area: School of Medicine
+Classified Title: Sr. Instrument Designer Role/Level/Range: ACRO37.5/03/CH Starting Salary Range: $29.10-$40.00-$51.00 Employee group: Full Time Schedule: monday to Friday 8am to 4:30pm Exempt Status: Non-Exempt Location: Homewood Campus Department name: Mind Brain Institute Personnel area: School of Arts & Sciences

 Please refer to the job description above to see which forms of equivalency are permitted for this position.
 If permitted, equivalencies will follow these guidelines: